 What is FTS?

 You can read more about FTS by linking to PCRM’s webpage: http://www.pacificfertility.ca/first-trimester.
 FTS determines with high accuracy the presence and absence of the same chromosome problems evaluated by NIPT.
 The difference is this: FTS involves an ultrasound to assess fetal well-being and development and maternal serum measurement of a placental protein (PAPP-A) and a pregnancy hormone (hCG).

 Because of its more broad approach to screening, FTS is able to detect concerns beyond the risk of fetal chromosome problems.
 FTS ultrasound, especially between 12 and 14 weeks, provides a good overview of the baby’s physical development and can detect birth defects unrelated to chromosome problems.
 FTS blood work gives insight into how the placenta is functioning.
 Maternal serum screening can be used to assess risks of complications related to the placenta that occur much later on in pregnancy.
 Intrauterine growth restriction, maternal hypertension, and pre-eclampsia are some of the conditions that have been associated with abnormal FTS blood work.

 The benefits of DuO

-The primary benefit of DuO is to have available early screening information.
+The primary benefit of DuO is to have comprehensive and accurate screening information available early in the pregnancy.
 MSP-covered screens (IPS, SIPS, and Quad screening) require second trimester information to calculate risk assessments.
 To have NIPT and FTS as complementary screens, a comprehensive picture of the pregnancy’s health will be available by the end of the first trimester.